The most you can ask for in a small claims case is $10,000.

 Small claims cases in Alaska are heard in the Small Claims Procedure (District Court or Magistrate).

-In Alaska, the defendant may file a written answer within 20 days to avoid default.
+In Alaska, the defendant must file a written answer within 20 days to avoid default.

 You are allowed to have an attorney represent you in small claims court in Alaska.
 A collection agency suing to collect a debt is required to have an attorney.